1853 - Four German-speaking Sisters of Saint

 four-year liberal arts college.

-1960 - The Mount opened its door to the first
+1960 - The Mount opened its doors to the first

 class of lay women and the college embarked on an amazing period of